CoderDojoZH/resources/flyer-kids/flyer-kids.md

 ### The Zurich CoderDojo

 	The Zurich CoderDojo is a multilingual group (DE, EN, IT, PL, FR).
-	You will learn much more out of this seesions if you can attend regularly.
+	You will learn much more out of this sessions if you can attend regularly.
 Of course it does not have to be every week.
 Bring your own laptop.
 If needed, we can also provide computers on demand.
 No constant supervision by parents is necessary.
 Parents